tommurray222/candid-hospitality/README.md

 **Disclaimer**: Datasets are snippets intended for demonstration and testing use only, and are not representative of the actual candiate pool at **Candid Hospitality**.

+## Clustering

+A collection of scripts and data to implement my proposed k-means clustering algorithmn to group users based on characteristics (personality, age, salary, location, department).
+Once implemented this will allow us to improve the reccomendation system.

+-**pre_processing_functions** Collection of functions & master function used to put the transform the data into a form suitable for clustering.<br>
+Dependencies: numpy, pandas